 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-As we use (sometimes crowded) local transport please note backpacks, soft rolling bags or duffles are much more suitable than hard suitcases for this style of trip.
+As we use (sometimes crowded) local transport please note backpacks or duffles are much more suitable than hard suitcases for this style of trip.

 2) LUGGAGE WEIGHT RESTRICTIONS